 - Pregnant women may struggle with this exercise.
 This is because they carry more weight in the middle of their bodies.
-Hormones can also affect the stability of your joints, pelvis, and lower back.
+Hormones can also affect your joints, pelvis, and lower back stability.
 Consult your doctor for individualized guidance on whether to do the bear crawl with specific health conditions.

 - People who have gained too much weight may have difficulty maintaining the bear crawl.
 However, starting with the tabletop variation is a great way to get the benefits of this exercise.

-- If you have any wrist or knee injuries, try to avoid this exercise.
+- If you have wrist or knee injuries, try avoiding this exercise.
 Bear crawl exercise places pressure on your wrists and knees.

 The last word on the bear crawl exercise

 The bear crawl exercise is also good to do as a warm-up.
 It is a no-equipment workout that develops every muscle of your body.
 This exercise is done on the ground and can be altered in various ways to lower the intensity, such as tapping one knee down every few crawls for a respite or adding a reverse crawl to increase the effort.

 Avoid this exercise if you have problems with your wrists, knees, or shoulders.
 Finally, if you’re new to the bear crawl exercise, work your way up to the complete crawl in phases to guarantee proper form.
 Share with us what has been your experience with this exercise.
 If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.